reiinakano/reiinakano.github.io/draft-solving-probability.md

 [PREDICTION]    p:3   j:2   u:1   r:1   q:1   3+2+1+1+1=8   (3/8)*(2/7)*(1/6)=1/56   3!/(2!)=3   3*1/56=3/56   3/56
 ```

 By far, the most common questions the network gets correct are ones where the answer is 0 or 1.
-Perhaps this is not surprising, as recognizing these special cases does seem like a fairly easy perception problem e.g. if the letter bag is composed of a single letter, then there's a good chance the answer to this question is 1.
+Perhaps this is not surprising, as recognizing these special cases seems like a fairly easy perception problem e.g. if the letter bag is comprised of a single unique letter (`rrrrrrr`), then there's a good chance the answer to this question is 1.

-A more interesting case is when the network fails to construct the correct intermediate equations, yet by pure coincidence, manages to get the correct answer anyway.
+An interesting case is when the network fails to construct the correct intermediate equations, yet by pure coincidence, manages to get the correct answer anyway.
 As the saying goes, "Even a broken clock is right twice a day".

-In addition, we see here a particular benefit of having the network output intermediate steps instead of a direct answer.
+Here we see a particular benefit of having the network output intermediate steps instead of a direct answer.
 The output itself is naturally more interpretable, and we can see whether or not the network truly worked out the correct answer, or stumbled into it by pure coincidence.

 ### Equivalent solutions